 - Conducts and documents assessments and analyses as requested by the teacher.

-- Remain in kneeling position for an extended period of time
+- Remaining in kneeling position for an extended time

 - Bachelor’s Degree required.
 Degree in Education, Behavior Analysis, Communications Sciences/Disorders, or related field preferred.